Grenada Real Estate: Luxury Homes and Citizenship-Eligible Properties

 Price:USD $7 million

-1. Access property for sale in Grenada through an authorized real estate agent or on your own, and search for vacation rentals or Grenada homes for sale.
+1. Access property for sale in Grenada through a real estate agent, Google searches, or a Grenada Citizenship by Investment lawyer if you plan to apply for citizenship. on your own, and search for vacation rentals or Grenada homes for sale.

 3. Hire a reputable lawyer to draft a Purchase and Sale contract.
 You’ll typically have to pay a ten percent deposit to secure the purchase.